 Portland Attorney Protecting Whistleblowers

 Oregon law strictly protects employees who report unsafe or hazardous working conditions to anyone.
-In Portland, labor and employment attorney Eric Wilson has represented clients in whistleblower retaliation cases in Oregon for over a decade.
+In Portland, labor and employment attorney Eric Wilson has represented clients in whistleblower retaliation cases in Oregon for over 15 years.
 If you were fired shortly after you reported any unsafe and hazardous workplace condition to anyone, you should contact Eric Wilson at Oregon Employment Law for a free consultation regarding your legal rights.

 Eric is committed to enforcing Oregon’s whistleblower laws.
 He believes that employees who were wrongfully terminated for their health and safety complaints are entitled to compensation for lost wages and emotional distress damages.

 If you are a whistleblower, Eric and his team at Oregon Employment Law will work aggressively on your behalf to obtain the maximum recovery possible against your former employer.